Krish-Parothi/Hack_A_Cause_Aerobats/README.md

 # Hack_A_Cause_Aerobats

+### Problem Statement:
+Create an AI-driven system that monitors hygiene conditions of public toilets in real time and displays a live cleanliness grade outside the facility.
+The platform should also guide users to alternative nearby toilets within 1–2 km, showing their location, rating, and operational status.

 Comprehensive README for the repository.
 This file is a generated, practical guide that documents project goals, structure, setup, usage, training, testing, and contribution pointers.

 ---